 ‘Stunning’ prior to slaughter is legally required in many countries including Australia.
-It is intended to cause unconsciousness so that slaughter may be carried out without avoidable fear, anxiety, pain, suffering, or distress.
-The most common methods to stun pigs are electric stunning and exposure to high concentrations of carbon dioxide gas (CO2).
+It is intended to cause unconsciousness so that slaughter may be carried out without fear, anxiety, pain, suffering, or distress.
+The most common methods to stun pigs are electrical stunning and exposure to high concentrations of carbon dioxide gas (CO2).

 - there is variability between pigs’ responses to CO2